Leo-Simpson/SQP-for-MLE-LTV/README.md

     The gradient is always computed exactly.
 For the Hessian, we make some approximation.
     Regarding the "PredErr" method, we use Gauss-Newton Hessian approximation.
-    Regarding "MLE" method, we make a similar one, which falls into the framework of Generalized Gauss-Netwon Hessian approximation after omitting the second-derivative of the term $\log \det S$ (indeed, this term is concave in $S$, while the other term is convex in $(e, S)$).
+    Regarding "MLE" method, we make a similar one, which falls into the framework of Generalized Gauss-Netwon Hessian approximation after omitting the second-derivative of the term $\log \det S$ (indeed, this term is concave in $S$, while the other term is convex in $\left( e, S \right)$).
 - Globalization via line-search.

   Perform line-search in the direction found by backtracking until the Armijo condition is reached.